OpenDroneMap/docs/source/arguments.rst

   Path to the project folder.
 Your project folder should contain subfolders for each dataset.
 Each dataset should have an "images" folder.

 ``--radiometric-calibration`` none |  camera |  camera+sun
   Set the radiometric calibration to perform on images.
-When processing multispectral images you should set this option to obtain reflectance values (otherwise you will get digital number values). [camera] applies black level, vignetting, row gradient gain/exposure compensation (if appropriate EXIF tags are found). [camera+sun] is experimental, applies all the corrections of [camera], plus compensates for spectral radiance registered via a downwelling light sensor (DLS) taking in consideration the angle of the sun. .
+When processing multispectral and thermal images you should set this option to obtain reflectance/temperature values (otherwise you will get digital number values). [camera] applies black level, vignetting, row gradient gain/exposure compensation (if appropriate EXIF tags are found) and computes absolute temperature values. [camera+sun] is experimental, applies all the corrections of [camera], plus compensates for spectral radiance registered via a downwelling light sensor (DLS) taking in consideration the angle of the sun. .
 Default: ``none``

 ``--rerun,-r`` dataset |  split |  merge |  opensfm |  openmvs |  odm_filterpoints |  odm_meshing |  mvs_texturing |  odm_georeferencing |  odm_dem |  odm_orthophoto |  odm_report
   Rerun this stage only and stop. .
 Default: ``